 NEWS & PRESS

 We’re pleased to provide this summary of reviews, news articles and press releases in the hope it will tell you more about our firm.
 This site will update on a periodic basis so please check back often and make sure to navigate to our links page for more information about our firm including even more client reviews.

-She took care of my issue quickly and without much expense.
-She had the best follow-up and really cares about the final outcome.
-My entire experience was great with the Jones law firm.
+The Jones Law firm took care of my issue quickly and without much expense.
+Bonnie had the best follow-up and really cares about the final outcome.
+My entire experience was great!

 Not enough great things to say !
 Awesome !

-I came to see Mrs. Jones about a problem my husband was having with his ex about his kids.
-First off all the other lawyers I called said no one could meet me for two weeks, Mrs. Jones saw me in two days.
-She is honest and smart.
-She didn’t waste time or talk about how great she was, she just took care of business and let me figure that out for myself.
-The cost was fair and i like how she took time to explain to us what was happening without the complicated lawyer terminology.
-I like her a lot and think she did a really good job.
+I came to see Mrs. Jones about a problem my husband was having with his ex- about his kids.
+First off all the other lawyers I called said no one could meet me for at least two weeks.
+Mrs. Jones saw me in two days.
+She is honest and very smart.
+She didn’t waste time or talk about how great she was.
+She just took care of business and let me figure that out for myself.
+The cost was fair and I like how she took time to explain what was happening without the complicated lawyer terminology.
+I like her a lot and think she did a really great job.

 BONNIE JONES IS A GREAT HONEST ATTORNEY

-Bonnie Jones is a great attorney.
-I was surprised by the care and honest way she handled our case.
-We were not just a case number to her, we were actual people with everyday situations.
-Thanks Bonnie for all your help.
-Keep up the good work!
+I was surprised by the care and honest way Bonnie handled our case.
+We were not just a number to her, we were actual people in a bad situation.
+Thanks Bonnie for all of your help.
+Keep up the good work !

 DAWSON NEWS & ADVERTISER